Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/8-tidying-up.md

 "Does the tablet look normal?"

 Hoeff tapped around and noticed his map was now much more complete.
-"I guess…whatever that was, it just shoved a *whole* lotta data on-board."
+"I guess... whatever that was, it just shoved a *whole* lotta data on-board."

 "That tablet is compromised," said Walsh.
 "We should power it off and put it in the Faraday bag we brought along.
 Ain’t no *way* that should be opened up again except in a forensic lab."